Yerba mate is a traditional South American drink known for its clean, long-lasting energy. But most beginners in the U.S. have no idea where to start.

 Does yerba mate cause jitters or anxiety?

-Most people experience a calmer, cleaner energy with yerba mate.
-Although it naturally contains caffeine, it also contains theophylline, theobromine, and antioxidants, which all play a role in the effect it provides.
+It can simply due to it containing caffeine.
+But most people experience a calmer, cleaner energy with yerba mate since it also contains theophylline, theobromine, antioxidants, and more.
+And these can all play a role in the effect it gives you.

 -